 - Is there an empirically proven connection between suicide wishes and suicide acts on the one hand and the existence of legal suicide assistance (organisations) on the other?

-The event will be held in German and broadcast via livestream on the German Ethics Council website.
-The audience is invited to participate in the debate via a feedback module and via Twitter using the hashtag #Suizidbeihilfe.
-Due to hygiene measures, on-site participation is not possible.
-A registration is not required.
+The event was held in German and broadcast via livestream on the German Ethics Council website.
+The audience was invited to participate in the debate via a feedback module and via Twitter using the hashtag #Suizidbeihilfe.

-A video recording and a transcript (both in German) will be available on this website after the event.
+A video recording and a transcript (both in German) are available on the German version of this website after the event.